Giants and ogres are central archetypes in the fairytale cast. Though similar, they’re not exactly the same.

 - The order of the monstrous belongs to a horrible, frightening past.
 We continue to be fascinated by giants and we like to summon them to mind in the present.

 - Giants and ogres have been superseded in popular storytelling.
 Though immortal, they’re always in the throes of defeat.
-However, the story of the battles that overthrew them is rehearsed again and again.
+However, the story of the big struggles that overthrew them is rehearsed again and again.
+Often in contemporary storytelling The Corporation stands in for The Giant.

 - Celtic gods, who were supplanted by Christian saints, are a kind of giant.